 Capital Assets: Capital assets for governmental fund types are not capitalized in the funds used to acquire or construct them.
 Capital acquisitions are reflected as expenditures in the governmental fund, and the related assets are reported in the government-wide financial statements.
 Capital assets owned by the District are stated at historical cost or estimated historical cost, if actual historical cost is not available.
-Contributed capital assets are recorded at their estimated fair market value at the time received.
+Contributed capital assets are recorded at the acquisition value, which is the price that would be paid to acquire an asset with equivalent service potential in an orderly market transaction at the acquisition date.
 Capital assets are depreciated using the straight-line method over the estimated useful lives.